 Redeeming Your Car in a Chapter 7 Bankruptcy

-People are often concerned that if they file bankruptcy they might have to surrender some of their assets to the court to be liquidated to pay creditors.
-In reality, this only happens in about 1% of bankruptcy cases.
+People are often concerned that if they file bankruptcy they might have to surrender some of their personal assets to the court to be liquidated to pay creditors.
+In reality, this only happens in a very small number of bankruptcy cases.
 Other debtors (the people who file bankruptcy) might be concerned about continuing to pay for the property that serves as collateral on debts they owe.
 While the debt might be discharged in the bankruptcy case, the security agreement that covers the collateral is not discharged.
-Therefore, if you want to keep that car, you will have to continue making payments or at least pay the creditor the value of the car.

-When you file Chapter 7, you have at least three choices in how you deal with your car loan.
-You can surrender your car to the lender, you can reaffirm the debt, or you can redeem it for its value.
+When you file Chapter 7, you have at least three choices in how you deal with your car loan: (1) You can surrender your car to the lender; (2), you can reaffirm the debt; or (3) you can redeem it for its value.

-In this article, we talk about redeeming the vehicle for its value.
-For more information about reaffirming the debt, see the article What is a Reaffirmation Agreement?
+In this article, we will talk about redeeming the vehicle for its value.
+For more information about reaffirming the debt, instead see the article What is a Reaffirmation Agreement?

 Redemption = Paying the Value

 Essentially, redeeming a car means paying the lender the market value of the car or the outstanding balance, whichever is lower.

 Every car loan involves two agreements.
 First, there’s the promissory note.
 The lender gives a sum of money to the borrower, and the borrower agrees to pay it back.